mvolkmann/htmx-offline/README.md

 - Enter `bun dev`
 - Browse localhost:3000

+To reset the state of the application in Chrome, including unregistering the service worker, clearing the IndexedDB database, and clearing the cache:

+- Open the DevTools.
+- Click the "Application" tab.
+- Click "Storage" in the left nav.
+- Click the "Clear site data" button.

 ## Limitations

 One of the benefits of htmx is that it enables using any programming language